larsgrefer/dart-sass-java/README.md

 ## Basic usage

-First import `sass-embedded-protcol` as dependency into your project.
+First import `sass-embedded-host` as dependency into your project.
 For example using Maven add the following XML to your dependencies section:

 ```
 <dependency>